material-components/material-components-android/docs/components/FloatingActionButton.md

 ## Usage

 The `FloatingActionButton` widget provides a complete implementation of Material Design's floating action button component.
-Example code of how to include the widget in your layout:
+Here's how to include the widget in your layout:

 ```xml
 <android.support.design.widget.CoordinatorLayout